tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 FAIR stands for Findable, Accessible, Interoperable, and Reusable and comprises a set of principles designed to increase the visibility and usefulness of your research to others.
-The FAIR data principles, first published [in 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/), are widely known and applied today.
+The FAIR data principles, first published [in 2016][fair-data-principles], are widely known and applied today.
-Similar [FAIR principles for software](https://www.nature.com/articles/s41597-022-01710-x) have now been defined too.
+Similar [FAIR principles for software][fair-principles-research-software] have now been defined too.
 In general, they mean:

 * **Findable** - software and its associated metadata must be easy to discover by humans and machines.
 * **Accessible** - in order to reuse software, the software and its metadata must be retrievable by standard protocols.